alperkan1/Dublin-Airport-Plane-Spotters/README.md

 #### As a first time user, I want to be able to locate the best locations for plane spotting at Dublin Airport.

-on the landing page there is a locations heading with a map to show best location to go spotting.
+On the landing page there is a locations heading with a map to show best location to go spotting.

 | Element | Aim | Result |
 | ------- | ----|----------|